Basim Elkarra

-Basim Elkarra is a civil rights leader serving as the director of the Sacramento chapter of the Council on American-Islamic Relations (CAIR), former board member of the Sacramento chapter of the American Civil Liberties Union, and serves on the executive board of the California Democratic Party.
-He also was recently elected to the Twin Rivers Unified School District Board of Trustees in California, United States.
+Basim Elkarra (باسم القرا) is an American civil rights leader serving as the national executive director of CAIR Action, a 501(c)(4) national advocacy and electoral organization dedicated to building political power for American Muslims and the socially disenfranchised.
+He is a board trustee of the California Twin Rivers Unified School District and formally the executive director of Sacramento chapter of Council on American-Islamic Relations (CAIR), a board member of Sacramento chapter of American Civil Liberties Union, and served on the executive board of the California Democratic Party.

 Personal life

-Elkarra was born and raised in San Francisco, CA. He attended San Francisco City College and the University of California, Berkeley where he graduated with High Honors with a B.A. in political science.
+Elkarra was born and raised in San Francisco, CA. He is the second eldest of five children, with two sisters and two brothers.
+He played basketball at J. Eugene McAteer High School, and attended San Francisco City College and the University of California, Berkeley graduating with High Honors with a B.A. in Political Science.
 He resides in Sacramento Valley since 2004.
+He is married and has six children, including a set of twins.

 Education Work

-Elkarra serves as the Chair of the Los Rios Community College District's Bond Oversight committee.
-In this capacity, he oversees $200 million tax dollars in the modernization and repair of the Los Rios' campuses.
+Elkarra served as the Chair of the Los Rios Community College District's Bond Oversight committee.
+In this capacity, he oversaw $200 million tax dollars in the modernization and repair of the Los Rios' campuses.

+As board trustee of the California Twin Rivers Unified School District Elkarra oversaw the approval of superintendents and negotiations in teacher strikes.
+He served on the School Site Council at Regency Park Elementary of the North Natomas district of Sacramento, CA.

+He's is a speaker on academic freedom and the role faith in social change, hailed by The Sacramento Bee as "Devout and Dynamic."
+Elkarra is a founder of the Muslim Youth Leadership Program empowering high school students to understand the state legislative process.
+Designed to have the youth act as senators proposing their own legislations, serving on committees to debate and approve the proposals, and then vote on the proposals on the California State Senate floor.
+This program has since been organized in other states.